zeinnicholas/community-guidelines/.github/CONTRIBUTING.md

 If you found a bug in the source code and can reproduce it consistently after troubleshooting it, you can help us by [submitting a Bug Report](https://elemn.to/gh-new-bug-report).

-### Before submitting your Bug Report, follow these best practices to help save time:
+<h3>Before submitting your Bug Report, follow these best practices to help save time</h3>

 -   **Search Before Posting** <br>Please **[search for similar issues](https://elemn.to/gh-issues)** (both open and closed) to prevent creating duplicates. <br>Use **[Labels](https://elemn.to/gh-labels)** to refine your serach.
 -   **Stay Up-to-date** <br>Make sure you are using the **[most recent and stable versions](https://elemn.to/changelog)** of Elementor (and Elementor Pro), as well as all installed plugins, themes, and even WordPress.